 Expungement is a legal remedy that allows individuals to move forward from past mistakes and lead more fulfilling lives.
 Expunging an Aggravated Battery charge offers several advantages, including:

 Clear your criminal record with our expungement services.
 We have Florida’s top expertise to guide you through the way.
-Our experienced lawyers are ready to discuss our expunging services in Florida, so don’t hesitate to Contact us today!
+Our expungement law firm are ready to discuss our expunging services in Florida, so don’t hesitate to Contact us today!

 Yes, Aggravated Battery is typically classified as a felony in Florida, with the specific classification often being a second-degree felony.
 This categorization carries significant legal consequences and penalties.